andrewdohertyy/andrewdohertyy/README.md

 ### Hi there 👋

 I'm Andrew Doherty, a junior developer based in Manchester.
-I'm a proactive technology professional having just completed a full-stack development course.
-I have several years of leadership and mentoring experience.

 I am an ambitious individual with a strong work ethic and a desire to improve myself.
 I have a huge passion for tech, learning and development, and helping teams succeed.
 I enjoy continuous learning and engaging with stakeholders at every level.

 Some of the languages and frameworks i have worked with are: